Zinc Oxide (Sunscreen Grade)

-Other ConcernsEnhanced skin absorption, Persistence and bioaccumulation (low), Non-reproductive organ system toxicity (moderate), Ecotoxicology (low), Occupational hazards (moderate), and Biochemical or cellular level changes (high)
+Other ConcernsEnhanced skin absorption, Use restrictions (moderate), Persistence and bioaccumulation (low), Non-reproductive organ system toxicity (low), Ecotoxicology (low), Occupational hazards (moderate), and Biochemical or cellular level changes (high)

 Sunscreens with zinc oxide usually contain nanoparticles.
 Zinc oxide in sunscreen offers UVA protection.
 Nanoparticle zinc oxide in sunscreen does not penetrate healthy skin, and thus appear to pose a low health risk in lotions.
 Inhalation of powders and sprays is a concern, however.

 See how this product scores for common concerns.

 MODERATEAllergies & Immunotoxicity

 |recreational sunscreen||568 products|

 |lip balm with SPF||36 products|